HacktheTime/BBsentials/README.md

-# BBsentials1.20
+# BBsentials
 THIS MOD IS NOT AFFILIATED WITH BINGO BREWERS ANYMORE since indigo had a problem with me focusing on 1.20 and refusing to collaborate with me on request.

 The mod is availibel on modrinth https://modrinth.com/mod/bbsentials